Stock of the Day

 Investors should be bearish about investing in Duke Energy Co. for these reasons:

-• With a quick ratio of 0.45 and a current ratio of 0.70, Duke Energy Co. may face challenges in meeting short-term liabilities, which could affect its liquidity position.
+• With a current ratio of 0.67, Duke Energy Co. may face challenges in meeting short-term liabilities, which could raise concerns about liquidity.

 Recent News